kubeshop/botkube/docs/proposal/2022-09-28-botkube-plugin-system.md

 ### Consequences
 If we agree on this design, we can extend this epic with following description to come up with new tasks.

-- [ ] Maintain Botkube plugins under Kubeshop organization
-  - There is a working version of [botkube-plugins](https://github.com/huseyinbabal/botkube-plugins), move it to Kubeshop Github organization
-  - Check module names in the [botkube-plugins](https://github.com/huseyinbabal/botkube-plugins) project and set repo owner parts as `kubeshop` after migrating to Kubeshop organization.

 - [ ] Add plugin contribution documentation
   - Prepare a documentation for adding new plugin to Botkube Plugins.
   - It should contain how to verify plugin functionality in PR checks.